2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Love

 In Colosians 1 there is a Spirit of love (Col. 1:8).
 This is the love-giving aspect of the Spirit.
 A person's natural love can only go so far; only the all-inclusive love of Spirit can enable someone to love all the saints, regardless of their personal preferenece (Col. 1:4).

+### Eternal Spirit

+Christ was offered through the eternal Spirit (Heb.
+9:14), which is not bound by time.
+Therefore, His redemption applies to all people throughout history, including all in the Old Testament age.

+### Spirit of Grace

+The Spirit is of grace (Heb.
+10:29) which is God dispensed into man to be his enjoyment.
+As partakers of the Holy Spirit (Heb.
+6:4), man receives grace through the Spirit of grace.